 Northern Territory Bucket List

 - See Ayers Rock (Uluru) at sunset.
-Starting next month, visitors will no longer be allowed to climb Uluru but you can walk around the base or do a helicopter tour.
+Visitors are no longer be allowed to climb Uluru but you can walk around the base or do a helicopter tour.

 - Visit Kings Canyon.
 You can follow the rim of the canyon along the 3-hour circuit walk and descend into the green oasis of the ‘Garden of Eden’.
 You can visit on a day tour from Ayers Rock Resort.